New Hours for Walk-In Service

 Q. Does the parking permit allow me to park my vehicle anywhere?

-A. The parking permit allows you to park your vehicle anywhere within the permit parking district for which it was issued on block faces signed with RPP exemptions.
+A. The parking permit allows you to park your vehicle anywhere within the permit parking district for which it was issued on block faces signed with Residential Parking Permit (RPP) exemptions.
 Such exemptions post hourly restrictions and times, followed by the phrase “Except Holders of District [Number] Permits.”
-You can view an example of an RPP sign below.
+Below is an example of an RPP sign.
 Unless specifically noted, all other restriction signs remain effective.
 For example, if there is a sign posted which prohibits "parking from here to corner," the parking permit would not allow you to park your vehicle in such a space.
 Nor does the residential parking permit exempt the holder from paying the required fees when parking in an area with metered parking.
 The City Code also prohibits parking a vehicle in the same place for more than 72 continuous hours.
 The parking permit would not override this restriction.

 Q. Is my parking valid in other permit parking districts in the City?